buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_2_Write_Your_First_Smart_Contract.md

 *Note: if you don't do this, Farza will be very sad :(.*

-Go to #progress and post a screenshot with your fancy contract :).
+Go to #progress and post a screenshot of your fancy contract in the WavePortal.sol file :).